Since v17.0.0,v16.12.0 - Check

 stream.

-By default, no encoding is assigned and stream data will be
+By default, no encoding is assigned and stream data will

 objects.
-Setting an encoding
+Setting an

-specified encoding rather than as
+of the specified encoding rather than as

 Buffer